 Permit .
 Exp_Date DATE(7) null

 The day on which the permit is no longer valid.
-This date might be used to automatically notify the permittees of the approaching expiration.
+This is an Oracle DATE datatype, not ISO8601; only day-precision is allowed.
+Used to automatically notify the permittees of the approaching expiration.

 These can be anything that extends the definition of the permit or the conditions under which it applies.

 Renewals should be entered as a new permit.
 A shortcut button is provided on the edit forms.